 Optimize the protection of your packaging with water vapor transmission rate analysis

-The assessment of the water vapor transmission rate allows the selection of packaging materials adapted to the requirements of protection against humidity, thus guaranteeing the stability of sensitive products.
+Evaluating the rate of water vapor transmission allows for the selection of packaging materials adapted to the requirements for protection against humidity, thus ensuring the stability of sensitive products.

-The assessment of the water vapor transmission rate is based on standardized methods allowing reproducible and reliable measurements to be obtained.
+The evaluation of the water vapor transmission rate is based on standardized methods that allow for reproducible and reliable measurements.

 1. Gravimetric method – A sample of material is placed between a chamber containing water and another exposed to a dry environment.
 Moisture absorption is measured by the change in mass of the sample over a given period.